Ⅲ. Fixing Problems via Philanthropy vs Government

 Asked in 2011 “Which do you think is more cost-effective in promoting social good—private charities or the government?,” 73 percent of adults nationwide said charities were the most cost-effective, while 17 percent selected government agencies.
 (Perhaps you’ve heard the old definition of social science: “Elaborate demonstrations of the obvious, by methods that are obscure.”)
 Asked in 2010 whether they most trust government, business, or nonprofits to solve “the most pressing issues of our time,” 71 percent of Americans picked nonprofits.

 To gather more evidence on public attitudes toward philanthropy, The Philanthropy Roundtable commissioned its own national poll in 2015.
 The results revealed deep public confidence in both the effectiveness and the efficiency of private giving.
-The results are laid out in a separate section later in this book.
+The results are laid out later in this book.